Abortion in the United States: Early history and rise of anti-abortion legislation

-Within the context of a sex scandal, Connecticut was the first state to regulate abortion in 1821; it outlawed abortion after quickening and forbade the use of poisons to induce one post-quickening.
+Within the context of a sex scandal, Connecticut became the first state to regulate abortion by statute in 1821.
+Many states subsequently passed various abortion laws.
 In 1829, New York made post-quickening abortions a felony and pre-quickening abortions a misdemeanor.
 This was followed by 10 of the 26 states creating similar restrictions within the next few decades, in particular by the 1860s and 1870s.
 The first laws related to abortion were made to protect women from real or perceived risks, and those more restrictive penalized only the provider.
-According to several legal scholars, some of the early anti-abortion laws punished not only the doctor or abortionist but also the woman who hired them, and while women could be criminally tried for a self-induced abortion, they were rarely prosecuted in general; dating back to Edward Coke in 1648, whether abortion was performed before or after quickening determined if it was a crime.
-By 1859, abortion was not a crime in 21 out of 33 states, and was prohibited only post-quickening, while penalties for pre-quickening abortions were lower.
-This changed starting in the 1860s under the influence of anti-immigrant and anti-Catholic sentiment.
+Criminalization did not end the practice of abortion; unlicensed doctors and midwives continued to perform them.
+Most of the women receiving abortions from unlicensed practitioners were poor.
+Women's safety continued to be a concern, especially after the highly publicized death of Mary Rogers.
+Wealthier women could pay willing physicians to broadly interpret health exceptions in their favor.
+Euphemistic advertisements for abortifacients offered an assortment of herbal remedies.

 A number of other factors likely played a role in the rise of anti-abortion laws.
 As in Europe, abortion techniques advanced starting in the 17th century, and the conservatism of most in the medical profession with regards to sexual matters prevented the wide expansion of abortion techniques.
 Physicians, who were the leading advocates of abortion criminalization laws, appear to have been motivated at least in part by advances in medical knowledge.
 Science had discovered that fertilization inaugurated a more or less continuous process of development, which produced a new human being.
 Quickening was found to be not more or less crucial in the process of gestation than any other step.
 Many physicians concluded that if society considered it unjustifiable to terminate pregnancy after the fetus had quickened, and if quickening was a relatively unimportant step in the gestation process, then it was just as wrong to terminate a pregnancy before quickening as after quickening.
-Ideologically, the Hippocratic Oath and the medical mentality of that age to defend the sanctity of life as an absolute played a significant role in molding opinions about abortion.
+Patricia Cline Cohen, a professor emeritus at the University of California, Santa Barbara, said that these laws had come about not because society saw abortion as a crime but from a small group of doctors who had taken it upon themselves to prove to the rest of the county that pre-quickening abortion should be seen as a crime.
+The doctors used flawed math to convince the American Medical Association to accept that pre-quickening abortion should also be outlawed, leading to the raft of state laws banning abortion in the latter half of the 19th century.
 Doctors were also influenced by practical reasons to advocate anti-abortion laws.
-For one, abortion providers tended to be untrained and not members of medical societies.
-In an age where the leading doctors in the nation were attempting to standardize the medical profession, these unlicensed were considered a nuisance to public health.
-The more formalized medical profession disliked the unlicensed because they were competition, often at a cheaper cost, and many of them were women.
+For one, abortion providers were usually female midwives without formal training or education.
+In an age where the leading doctors in the nation were attempting to standardize the medical profession, these unlicensed practitioners were considered a nuisance to public health.